-Sabrina received a B.S. with honors in Marine Vertebrate Biology from Stony Brook University (SBU) and began her Ph.D. studies at SoMAS in Fall 2011 under the supervision of Dr. Jackie Collier.
-She is now working under the joint advisement of Dr. Collier and Dr. Bassem Allam.
-Sabrina’s research focuses on the distribution and dynamics of pathogenic and nonpathogenic labyrinthulomycetes (fungus-like protists), using Quahog Parasite Unknown (QPX) as a model opportunistic pathogen to investigate how virulence of opportunistic pathogens impacts their ecology.
-In particular, she is using molecular diagnostic tools to perform a large scale survey of QPX disease in clams and the QPX organism in the environment of various areas across Long Island, in order to identify potential reservoirs of QPX and seasonal changes in prevalence and/or abundance related to environmental conditions and disease prevalence and intensity in clam hosts.
-Her research also includes understanding QPX transmission and QPX within the context of the broader ecology of the labyrinthulomycetes community, as well as the identification of potential virulence factors through comparative genomics.
+Sabrina is a senior Ph.D.
+Candidate in Marine Science.
+She received a B.S. with honors in Marine Vertebrate Biology from Stony Brook University and began her Ph.D. studies at SoMAS in Fall 2011 under the supervision of Dr. Jackie Collier.
+After working on various projects, including seagrass microbial communities and silica uptake in cyanobacteria, she now works under the joint advisement of Dr. Collier and Dr. Bassem Allam.
+Sabrina’s dissertation research focuses on the distribution and dynamics of pathogenic and nonpathogenic labyrinthulomycetes (fungus-like protists), using Quahog Parasite Unknown (QPX), which is a pathogen of the hard clam (Mercenaria mercenaria), as a model to investigate how virulence impacts ecology.
+In particular, she is using molecular diagnostic tools to perform a large scale survey of QPX disease in clams and the QPX organism in the environment across the marine district of New York to better understand the pathogenic nature (obligate v. opportunistic) and ecology of QPX.
+Her research also includes understanding QPX transmission and QPX within the context of the broader biology and ecology of the labyrinthulomycetes.

-Caroline has just started her second year as a PhD student.
-She comes to the MADL with B.S. from Emory University and an M.S. degree from Duke University.
+Caroline has just started her fourth year as a PhD student.
+She comes to the MADL with B.S. from Emory University and an MEM from Duke University.
 Caroline is interested in understanding how environmental stress in general, and ocean acidification in particular, affects bivalve physiological processes.
 She is particularly intrigued by trade-offs between different physiological functions (e.g. feeding physiology, immunity and resistance to infections, etc.) in clams and oysters in the face of ocean acidification.
+She has the Mid-Atlantic Ocean, Coastal, and Estuarine Acidification Graduate Research Fellowship for her current project focused on “Identifying Molecular Markers associated with Resilience to Ocean Acidification in the Eastern Oyster and the Northern Quahog”.

-Undergraduate Student: Undergraduate internships are available contact Bassem Allam for more information.
+Undergraduate Students: Undergraduate internships are available.
+Contact Bassem Allam for more information.

 Kailai Wang, 2016